 10th cent.
 From Latin magistrum, accusative of magister 'id.,' from magis "great" and *-tero- (see más and -tr- respectively).

 Unusual variants maestre, maese derive from the nominative and vocative cases of magister respectively.
-Rare examples of native reflexes from declension cases other than the accusative.
-These examples form the origins of the surnames Maestro, Maestra, Maeso, Maese, Maesso, Maes, Maestud, and Mastro.
+(Note that surviving reflexes from the vocative case are vanishingly rare in Spanish.)
+Also the origins of the surnames Maestro, Maestra, Maeso, Maese, Maesso, Maes, Maestud, and Mastro.

-Romance: Western Vulgar Latin: Asturian maestru, Portuguese maestro, Galician mestre, Catalan mestre, French maestro, Italian maestro; Eastern Vulgar Latin: Romanian maestru; Sardinian: maistru
+Asturian maestru, Portuguese maestro, Galician mestre, Catalan mestre, French maestro, Italian maestro, Romanian maestru, Sardinian maistru